Homemade Refried Beans + Video

-Make traditional refried beans just like mom or grandma!
+Make traditional Homemade Refried Beans just like mom or grandma!
 Serve them as a side dish with a Mexican meal, as a bean dip served with tortilla chips, or slather them on a homemade flour tortilla for the best bean burrito.

 I am constantly developing new recipes and forget to share the simple staples of Mexican food.
 I am often asked how to make homemade refried beans.
 Homemade refried beans are simple to make, economical, and so comforting and nostalgic.